CrystallizeAPI/react-image/README.md

 ![alt text](https://raw.githubusercontent.com/snowballdigital/react-image/HEAD/media/logo.png "An illustration of an atom")

-# Crystallize image
+# React Srcset Images for Crystallize

-A React package to output an img tag with different source variations from Crystallize
+A React package to output an img tag with different source variations from Crystallize using srcset.
+Use this to easily build responsive images powered by the [Crystallize headless commerce service](https://crystallize.com/).

 ## How to use